 Malachite and Rondevlei Bird Hide lie respectively about ten and twenty minutes drive east along a flat gravel road from Ebb & Flow Rest Camp.
 They are both well-maintained with lovely views out over the lakes.

 Boat trips are available leaving from just south of the Southern Section of the Rest Camp.
 Ask at reception for times as these vary.

 The boat trip heads up the river and then into the glassy lagoon, searching all the while for interesting birds.

-There are five trails in the Wilderness Section fo the Garden Route, of which three start from Ebb & Flow Rest Camp and the other two within twenty minutes drive.
+There are five trails in the Wilderness Section of the Garden Route, of which three start from Ebb & Flow Rest Camp and the other two within a twenty minutes drive.

 We hiked both the 3.8 km Half Collared Kingfisher Trail and the 8.3 km Giant Kingfisher Trail.
 The former has a steep climb to a wonderful viewpoint while the latter reaches a lovely waterfall.
 The two can easily be combined.

 If you’re heading east, make sure to go hiking at Robberg Peninsula, then stop off at Storms River Rest Camp.
 If you’re heading west, explore Mossel Bay, De Hoop Nature Reserve or Cape Agulhas National Park.
 Alternatively, find other things to do in South Africa.

 Ebb & Flow Rest Camp was a stop on our two-month road trip around South Africa which we wrote up as a book, Chasing Ostriches*.
 Discover many other amazing places in South Africa and see more photos here.